ljbaker/ljbaker.github.io/_posts/2017-03-29-linear-algera.md

     ## [1,]   -2  1.5
     ## [2,]    1 -0.5

-A square matrix multiplied by its inverse yeilds an identity matrix
+A square matrix multiplied by its inverse yields an identity matrix

     A%*%solve(A) #identity